timelyportfolio/rCharts_dimple/example48_interactive_legend.md

 If you look at the code, you can see that I grab the data and create an rChart as normal.
 Then I simply take advantage of markdown's script support to copy/paste the script inside of the `<script>...</script>` tags.
 I only made one change to the script, since the rCharts dimple implementation uses `l` rather than `mylegend` to refer to the legend.

 Other options to customize would be to create a custom html template that adds the script.
 For an example of this option, see this [rCharts d3 horizon chart tutorial](http://timelyportfolio.github.io/rCharts_d3_horizon/).
-If you plan to use the html inline, you could use `myrChart$html()` and then append the script before including in your finale page.
+If you plan to use the html inline, you could use `myrChart$html()` and then append the script before including in your final page.